gagan-bhullar-tech/gagan-bhullar-tech/README.md

 * 🚀  I'm currently working on [Video based product](http://emovid.com)
 * 🧠  I'm learning Machine learning with TensorFlow and PyTorch
 * 🤝  I'm open to collaborating on Projects
-* I like to contribute to open source projects
+* 🤝  I like to contribute to opensource projects

 ### Published NPM Packages
 * <a href="https://www.npmjs.com/package/fuse-files">fuse-files</a>